caocao0525/ChromBERT/README.md

 In this section, we provide procedures for the 4-mer dataset.
 However, users have the flexibility to change the value of `k` by modifying the line `export KMER=4` in each script to suit their specific requirements.

 #### 4-1.
 Pre-training

+##### 4-1-1.
+15-chromatin state system (ROADMAP data)
 The pre-training script is located in the `training/examples/prom/script_pre/` directory.
 Users can adjust the file names within the script should they alter the directory or the name of the training data files.
+The model outputs will be saved in the `../pretrain_result/` directory.

 ```bash
 (chrombert_training) $ cd training/examples/prom/script_pre